MileHacker Logo

 • DiDi Chuxing (DiDi 滴滴出行) is the dominant ride-sharing app in China.
 It has various service levels and an English interface.

-• Service Levels: Express (most common and affordable), Premier (higher-end vehicles), and Taxi (booking a regular taxi through the app).
+• Service Levels: Express (most common and affordable), Premier (higher-end vehicles), and Taxi (booking a normal taxi through the app).

-• English Interface: The DiDi app has an English interface option, making it accessible for international travelers.
+• English Interface: The DiDi app has an English interface option, making it accessible for travelers from abroad.

 • Payment: Link your WeChat Pay or Alipay account (which connects to an international credit card) for seamless payment.
 Download and set up DiDi before your trip.